ucdavisdatalab/workshop_intro_to_sql/README.md

 ### Commenting Queries

 Sometimes we want to be able to write a comment, text that won't be interpreted by the interface as a part of the query.
-Any text that follows two dashes *--* until the end of the ine is a comment.
+Any text that follows two dashes *--* until the end of the line is a comment.

 ```
 SELECT title, year, adj_lifetime_gross/1000000000 AS gross_billions -- 1 billion has 9 zeros